adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 Why iPad?
 -----

-Where the iPad falls a bit flat in productivity, it soars ahead in *portability*.
-It is light, has a small footprint, and the battery lasts a full day.
+Where the iPad falls a bit flat in productivity, it *soars* ahead in portability.
+It is light, has a small footprint, and a battery that lasts a full day.

 Every day (except when CS246 assignments were due), I was willing to sacrifice some productivity for less weight in my bag and an all day battery.